Artinto/Sample-to-answer_COVID-19/README.md

 <br>

 ## III.
 Crop the smartphone image using YOLOv3
-In this process, You can see the cropped image.
-Actually, cropped data is directly passed to classifier(ResNet18).
-But this code consist 2-stages to show the intermediate processes. **Images are 100 each class in 'yolo/images/' folder.**
-We used more data in the paper.
-If you need, download this [link](https://drive.google.com/file/d/1wq5-V3CD3OE3TdBWT1oZ15-qrFHPJqlD/view?usp=sharing).
+100 test sample images for each class are provided in 'yolo/images/' folder.
+If you need more test samples, please download through this [link](https://drive.google.com/file/d/1wq5-V3CD3OE3TdBWT1oZ15-qrFHPJqlD/view?usp=sharing).

 ```bash
 $ cd yolo